 - How to serve pudding shots at a party or in large quantities.

-- A trick to gettting your pudding to thicken up.
+- A trick to getting your pudding to thicken up.

-- A simple way to garnish pudding shots - they'll look incredible!
+- A simple way to garnish pudding shots so they'll look incredible.

 You'll only need a few ingredients to make Skrewball whiskey pudding shooters.
 Plus, a few extra things to make a beautiful garnish on top.

-- Chocolate liqueur: It's best to store this in the freezer for at least 1 hour before making the recipe.
-The chocolate liqueur really brings out the chocolate flavor!
+- Chocolate liqueur: The Godiva chocolate liqueur is my favorite because it has so much flavor.
+It's best to store the bottle in the freezer for at least 1 hour before making the recipe.
+If the ingredients are super cold, it helps the pudding nicely thicken.

 - Whole milk: You can also opt for 2% milk.
-I perfer whole milk becuase it gives the pudding a rich flavor.
+I prefer whole milk because it gives the pudding a rich flavor.

-- Peanut butter whiskey: My favorite type of peanut butter whiskey is Skrewball - the flavor is amazing!
-Store this in the freezer for at least 1 hour before making the recipe.
+- Peanut butter whiskey: My favorite type of peanut butter whiskey is Skrewball because of the rich peanut flavoring.
+Store the bottle in the freezer for at least 1 hour before making the recipe.

-- Whipped cream: You'll usually find whipped cream in the freezer section at the grocery store.
-Place the whipped cream in the refridgerator before making the shots.
+- Cool Whip: You'll usually find Cool Whip in the freezer section at the grocery store.
+Place the Cool Whip in the refrigerator before making the shots.
+This ingredient should be cold, but not frozen.

-- Whipped dairy topping: Make sure to get whipped dairy topping in a spray can that's made with real cream.
+- Whipped dairy topping: Make sure to get whipped dairy topping in a spray can that is made with real cream.
 It tastes delicious as a garnish.

 The pudding shots will be a bit runny at first until they set in the freezer.